The Rise of Agentic AI: Transforming Business and Automation

 “AI agents” and “Agentic AI” differ in key ways that define their capabilities and applications:

-- AI Agents: These refer to bots meant to automate particular functions of predetermined tasks.
+• AI Agents: These refer to bots meant to automate particular functions of predetermined tasks.
 Support chatbots, Siri and Alexa virtual assistants are examples; these agents strictly follow predetermined instructions and are in no way free-thinking or deciding independently.
+Typically, AI agents are designed to perform specific tasks and well defined tasks within a narrow scope.

-- Agentic AI: These systems can autonomously learn, adapt, and cooperate with other agents or human operators.
+• Agentic AI: These systems can autonomously learn, adapt, and cooperate with other agents or human operators.
 Unlike traditional AI agents, they are equipped with autonomous reasoning capabilities.
-They can handle complex, multi-step tasks that do not require human involvement while maintaining alignment with business or regulatory constraints.
+They can perform tasks, complete tasks, and are capable of performing tasks autonomously across complex, multi-step workflows that do not require human involvement while maintaining alignment with business or regulatory constraints.

 Top Benefits of Agentic AI in Business Automation